-2016 2015 2014 2013 2012 2011 2010 2009 2008 2007 N/A N/A N/A 1.00% N/A N/A N/A 2.20% 2.20% 3.00%
+Teachers' and State Employees' 2017 2016 2015 2014 2013 2012 2011 2010 2009 2008 Retirement System 1.00% N/A N/A N/A 1.00% N/A N/A N/A 2.20% 2.20%

-Changes of assumptions.
-In 2015, the actuarial assumptions were updated to more closely reflect actual experience.
-In 2015, the North Carolina Retirement Systems' consulting actuaries performed the quinquennial investigation of each retirement systems' actual demographic and economic experience (known as the "Experience Review").
+Changes of Assumptions: In 2015, the North Carolina Retirement Systems' consulting actuaries performed the quinquennial investigation of each retirement system's actual demographic and economic experience (known as the "Experience Review").
 The Experience Review provides the basis for selecting the actuarial assumptions and methods used to determine plan liabilities and funding requirements.
 The most recent Experience Review examined each plan's experience during the period between January 1, 2010, and December 31, 2014.
 Based on the findings, the Board of Trustees of the Teachers' and State Employees' Retirement System adopted a number of new actuarial assumptions and methods.
 The most notable changes to the assumptions include updates to the mortality tables and the mortality improvement projection scales to reflect reduced rates of mortality and significant increases in mortality improvements.
 These assumptions were adjusted to reflect the mortality projection scale MP-2015, released by the Society of Actuaries in 2015.
 In addition, the assumed rates of retirement, salary increases, and rates of termination from active employment were reduced to more closely reflect actual experience.
-The discount rate for Teachers' and State Employees' Retirement System was lowered from 7.25% to 7.20% for the December 31, 2016 valuation.
+The discount rate for the Teachers' and State Employees' Retirement System was lowered from 7.25% to 7.20% for the December 31, 2016 valuation.
+For the December 31, 2017 valuation, the discount rate was lowered to 7.00%.

 The Board of Trustees also adopted a new asset valuation method for the Teachers' and State Employees' Retirement System.
-For determining plan funding requirements, these plans now use a five-year smoothing method with a reset of the actuarial value of assets to market value as of December 31, 2014.
+For determining plan funding requirements, the plan now uses a five-year smoothing method with a reset of the actuarial value of assets to market value as of December 31, 2014.

-The Notes to Required Supplementary Information reflect the information included in the State of North Carolina's 2017 Comprehensive Annual Financial Report.
+The Notes to Required Supplementary Information reflect the most recent available information included in the State of North Carolina's 2018 Comprehensive Annual Financial Report.